-Shepard "Shep" Smith (b.
-Jan 14, 1964) is an anchor for the Fox News Channel, having been with the network since its inception in 1996.
-During his time with the channel, he has served as a field correspondent and anchored several news programs, including The Fox Report with Shepard Smith and Studio B. Since 2013 he has anchored the daily broadcast Shepard Smith Reporting as well as serving as the chief anchor and managing editor of Fox's Breaking News Division, and will break into other programs on the network — not just the channel — when necessary with headline news.
+David Shepard "Shep" Smith (born January 14, 1964) is American broadcast journalist best known for his 23-year career at Fox News, having been with the network since its inception in 1996 to 2019.
+During his time with the channel, he has served as a field correspondent and anchored several news programs, including Fox Report with Shepard Smith, Studio B and Shepard Smith Reporting.

 On air, he is known for his energetic, straight-talking, no-nonsense, and decidedly nonpartisan reporting style, leavened with a heavy dose of sarcasm when the occasion calls for it.
 Fellow anchor Rachel Maddow (yes, of MSNBC) has said that he is better than anyone else in the industry at pulling off both "regular guy" news commentary and "Voice of God" gravitas with equal facility, while Smith himself says that he tries to bring excitement to everyday stories, but to be as calm and "zen" as possible during times of national tragedy because that's when calm is most needed.
 His cool was notably shattered, however, in the wake of Hurricane Katrina, in which a 32-foot wall of water obliterated the Gulf Coast of his home state; along with Anderson Cooper, he is heavily credited with bringing national attention to the catastrophic failure of government relief efforts on the local, state, and federal levels, and he reported live from Louisiana and Mississippi for several weeks in the wake of the disaster.
 He rarely talks about the experience now, citing it as too painful to revisit.